 Remember that if you make a serious mistake, it can be difficult or impossible to correct it later.

 Start from the base of the bush, and as you prune, make sure you keep the final shape in mind.

 Use tools that have been properly sharpened so you make clean cuts.
 Garden Tools and Supplies

 Ensure that the individual cuts are just about a quarter of an inch above a bud, and make sure the bud faces outwards.

 When you cut, make the cut at an angle of forty five degrees.
 Cut cleanly, and leave no ragged edges.

-Remember to seal the cuts with an appropriate pruning sealant - if you do not seal the cut, boring insects could easily attack the plant.
+Remember to seal the cuts with an appropriate pruning sealant – if you do not seal the cut, boring insects may attack the plant.

 Another aspect of pruning is to strengthen the plant through a system of ‘survival of the fittest’ where you remove weak and sickly branches so that the stronger and healthier ones have the space to grow better.